MaryMahmoodi/P300-classification-/README.md

-# Efficient CNN based P300 Classification in an RSVP Experiment
+# An efficient CNN based P300 Classification in an RSVP Experiment

 ## Transforming mind to text through reading and analyzing brain signals in an experiment in which the subject focuses on one of the 9 predefined 3-character images in each 10 seconds trial.